 • Have a 2.75 overall undergraduate GPA (may appeal if lower GPA with exceptional circumstances; contact department),

 • Have HUN 1201 (3) Science of Nutrition completed with a final grade of 'B' or higher ( a B minus does not qualify),

 • Complete DIE 3005 (1) Intro to Dietetics with a grade of “satisfactory (S)”.

-DIE 3005 is offered in spring semester and in summer session B (first six weeks).
-Transfer students will have the opportunity to take this course in the first six weeks of the summer (session B) at FSU before admission decisions are made.
-Admission decisions will be made in mid-June.
+DIE 3005 is offered in spring and summer semesters.
+Transfer students will have the opportunity to take this course in the summer at FSU before admission decisions are made.
+Admission decisions will be made in August.

 Indicator an aptitude in the sciences, with preferably a grade of 'B' or better in the following: